May looks for a way out of Brexit maelstrom as EU says no-deal exit looms

 But nearly three years since the United Kingdom voted to leave the EU in a shock referendum result, it is still unclear how, when or if it will ever leave the club it first joined in 1973.

-BMr arnier said Mrs May's deal was the only way to ensure an orderly EU exit for the world's fifth largest economy.
+Barnier said Mrs May's deal was the only way to ensure an orderly EU exit for the world's fifth-largest economy.
 If the deal was rejected, he said, then London would have to choose between a no-deal Brexit and a long delay.

 European Central Bank policymaker Francois Villeroy de Galhau warned that markets needed to price in the growing risk of a no-deal.